Welcome to the Neighborhood!

 - Violators could receive an immediate $100 fine and could be fined $100 per day if the violation is not addressed.

 - Unsure if you live in Northside or Pine Knolls?
 Then click here for a map of the neighborhoods.

 - For residents in other neighborhoods: Be sure that your parking areas are clearly defined by an all-weather surface or gravel, and that the parking area only takes up 40% of your front yard.

 Residential Parking Permits

-Residential parking permits cost $25 per year, and guest and temporary permits are available.
+- Residential parking permits cost $25 per year, and guest and temporary permits are available.

-Remember: Put all garbage and household refuse in watertight bags before placing it in trash bins.
+- Roll your garbage bin to the curb by 6 am on your trash collection day.
+Put all garbage and household refuse in watertight bags before placing it in trash bins.

+Furniture, appliances, and bulky items can be collected from the curb for a fee upon request.
 The fee is $15 for up to three items and $5 for each additional item.
-Call 919-969-5100 to schedule a collection prior to items being places at the curb.
+Call (919) 969-5100 to schedule collection prior to items being placed at the curb.